droscy/thermod/README.md

 ## Starting/Stopping the daemon
-If *systemd* is in use in the system, copy the file `debian/thermod.service` to `/lib/systemd/system/thermod.service` or `/usr/local/lib/systemd/system/thermod.service`, change it to your needs then, to automatically start *Thermod* at system startup, execute:
+If *systemd* is in use in the system, copy the file `etc/thermod.service` to `/etc/systemd/system/thermod.service` or `/usr/local/lib/systemd/system/thermod.service`, and change it to your needs (pay attention to `User` value and `ExecStart` path).

+To automatically start *Thermod* at system startup, execute:

 ```bash
 systemctl daemon-reload